 In this portfolio, I decided to document my involvement in both PP 315 and Ag Discovery because it demonstrates my ability to teach a diverse group of students at varying ages and levels of understanding.
 I created this portfolio to help answer the question, “Am I an effective teacher?” and to reflect on my teaching experiences.
-In the future I want to include videos of my teaching and more examples of how I have implemented technology into the classroom.
+In the future I would like to include more examples of how I incorporate technology into the classroom and keep students motivated.
 My ultimate goal is to use materials in this portfolio to learn and grow as a teacher.